Cozy Peach Kitchen

 Overhead view of white bowl filled with air fryer chickpeas and metal spoon on a marble background.

-• quick & easy: ready in just under 20 minutes using 3 main ingredients
+• Quick & easy: Air fryer roasted chickpeas are ready in just under 20 minutes using 3 main ingredients, whereas oven-baked roasted chickpeas take about 40 minutes.

-• versatile: add to bowls or tacos for quick protein or enjoy as a healthy snack
+• Versatile: Add air fryer chickpeas to grain bowls or tacos for a quick protein source, or enjoy as a healthy snack.

 Main ingredients